How to Find Internships for High School Students

 The Emma Bowen Foundation endeavors to help students flourish on their path to professional growth.
 They help match students with opportunities across interest areas such as journalism, arts, web development, engineering, sales, business, technology, and more.

-Ages: 14-19
+Ages: 14-17

 Timeline: Summer

-Deadline: April
+Deadline: April 3

-How to Build a Resume in High School
+How to Build a Resume in High SchoolÂ

-Your resume should be no more than one page while you are in high school and for most of your early career
+Keep it concise:Â Your resume should be no more than one page while you are in high school and during most of your early career

-Your bullets should start with action verbs with consistent and appropriate tenses
+Use action verbs:Â Start bullets with action verbs and ensure consistent and appropriate tenses

-If you are looking for a coding role, you should link your GitHub profile to your resume
+Show your work:Â If you are looking for a coding role, you should link your GitHub profile to your resume

-Your spelling and grammar should be perfect
+Proofread: Your spelling and grammar should be perfect

-Your resume should be one page only with traditional margins and font no smaller than 11pt, Times New Roman
+Readable:Â Limit your resume to a single page with traditional margins and font no smaller than 11pt, Times New Roman

-You should not include any personal information you feel uncomfortable sharing
+Protect personal information:Â Exclude any personal information that you feel uncomfortable sharing

-While it may be tempting to fill two pages with every award you have ever won or class you have taken, most employers will not spend more than 30 seconds reading a resume.
+It’s tempting to fill multiple pages with every award you have ever won or class you have taken; however, most employers won’t spend more than 30 seconds reading a resume.
 Less is more when drawing the reader’s attention to the most relevant aspects of your profile.
-Older adults also tend to find it somewhat inappropriate when they are reading a resume for a high school student that is longer than their own resume.
-Show your resume to your parents or teachers to get a second opinion and iterate before sending it out to opportunities.
-Once your resume is ready, you will be well on your way to finding an internship!
+In fact, older adults can find it somewhat inappropriate when a high school student’s resume is longer than their own.

-Cold Outreach Strategy for High School Internships
+Cold Outreach Strategy for High School InternshipsÂ

 How to Find Companies to Reach Out to for a High School Internship